-Guide to Get Your Hands on Local
+Guide to Getting Your Hands on Local

 Understanding what’s local and in season at the grocery store can sometimes be a daunting task.
 Follow along as we share information on what’s available seasonally and year-round in Nova Scotia to make it a little easier to Get Your Hands on Local the next time you head to the store.